Edge AI Computing (TensorRT)

 Frequently Asked Questions

-What hardware is required to run TensorRT on an AGV?
+What hardware do I need to run TensorRT on an AGV?

-TensorRT is designed specifically for NVIDIA GPUs.
-For mobile robotics, this typically means the NVIDIA Jetson family of embedded modules (Nano, Orin Nano, Orin NX, and AGX Orin), which provide high CUDA core counts in a low-power form factor.
+TensorRT is built for NVIDIA GPUs.
+In mobile robotics, that usually points to the Jetson family (Nano, Orin Nano, Orin NX, AGX Orin)—tons of CUDA cores in a power-sipping package.

-How much performance gain can I expect compared to CPU inference?
+How much of a performance boost can I expect over CPU inference?

 Does TensorRT support custom neural network layers?

-How does Edge AI impact the battery life of an AGV?
+How does Edge AI affect AGV battery life?

 Is internet connectivity required for the robot to function?

-What is the typical workflow for deploying a PyTorch model?
+What's the usual workflow for deploying a PyTorch model?

-The standard workflow is: 1.
-Train model in PyTorch.
-2. Export model to ONNX format.
-3. Use `trtexec` (command line) or the Python API on the target Jetson device to convert the ONNX file into a TensorRT Engine (.plan or .engine file).
+It's straightforward: 1.
+Train in PyTorch.
+2. Export to ONNX.
+3. On your Jetson, use `trtexec` (CLI) or Python API to turn that ONNX into a TensorRT engine (.plan or .engine).

 Can TensorRT handle multiple camera streams simultaneously?

 Absolutely.
-You can use NVIDIA's DeepStream SDK in conjunction with TensorRT to manage decoding, preprocessing, and batched inference for multiple cameras (e.g., front, rear, and side views) efficiently within a single pipeline.
+Pair NVIDIA's DeepStream SDK with TensorRT for slick decoding, preprocessing, and batched inference across multiple cams (front, rear, sides) in one pipeline.

-How do I troubleshoot if a model fails to convert?
+How do I debug a model that won't convert?

 Is it possible to switch models dynamically during operation?